Engineering the in-plane anomalous Hall effect in Cd$_3$As$_2$ thin films: Zeeman-field induced physical effects

 We now investigate the impact of in-plane magnetic field strength and temperature on the quantized Hall conductance plateau in a 20 nm thin film using Kubo formula.
-As depicted in Fig.~\Ref{fig:fig6_quantized}(a)-(b), the width of the plateau increases with the application of a stronger magnetic field and is stabilized at an ultra-low temperature \( T \leq 200 \) mK.
-We have omitted the effects of disorder in our calculations, which could also significantly influence transport measurements \cite{2307.15420}.
-In other words, realizing the IPAHE effect requires an exceedingly clean system.
-We conclude by emphasizing that the IPAHE is distinct from the conventional planar Hall effect.
-Specifically, the Hall conductance for IPAHE is an odd function of the in-plane magnetic field, as opposed to an even function in the conventional case \cite{anomalous_planar_hall_prr, kurumaji_iphall_symm,2307.15420}.
-Taking measurements with $B$ and $-B$ can help distinguish.
+In numerics, we preserve 32 subbands, use a $1500 \times 1500$ $k-$mesh and truncate the momentum space in a square region ($-0.8$ nm$^{-1}$ $\leq k_x', k_y' \leq$ 0.8 nm$^{-1}$).
+The calculated plateau for Hall conductance is close to quantized.
+As depicted in Fig.~\Ref{fig:fig6_quantized}(a)-(b), the width of the plateau increases with the application of a stronger magnetic field $B \geq 10$ T and is stabilized at an ultra-low temperature \( T \leq 1 \) K. We here emphasize that the IPAHE is distinct from the conventional planar Hall effect.
+Specifically, the Hall conductance for IPAHE is an odd function of the in-plane magnetic field, as opposed to an even function in the conventional case \cite{anomalous_planar_hall_prr, kurumaji_iphall_symm, absence_aphe}.
+This is also confirmed in our numerics that the sign of the Hall conductance will be changed by varying the direction (varying $\varphi$) of the in-plane magnetic field, as shown in Fig.~\ref{fig:fig6_quantized}.
+We further notice that a small deviation from inversion symmetry may cause noteworthy Berry curvature dipole distribution (We present the profile for the distribution of Berry curvature and corresponding dipole in SM ) which hints non-linear planar Hall effect \cite{non_linear_inplane_mag_prb,intrinsic_nonlinear_planar_hall_prl} can co-exist with the quantized IPAHE.
+The breaking of inversion symmetry can be achieved through using specific growing methods or applying a vertical electrical field \cite{ gfactor_eng_prb_23}.
+This intriguing phenomenon will be the subject of future studies.